 One 60-minute meeting in the fall of 12th grade to help make a final college list and to discuss admissions strategy.

-A modified version of the List Plus Plan is available to seniors.
+A two-meeting modified version of the List Plus Plan is available to seniors.